Ouphix/synchro-psychotherapies/steps2.md

 #### Pilot study: F1044 subject, his father, mother and therapist

-We decided to make a pilot study on the most complete subject : F1044 since we have  the most videos (18 videos) with him or his family.
+We decided to make a pilot study on the most complete subject out of the 32 patients : F1044 since we have  the most videos (18 videos) with him or his family.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/Numberparticipants.png)